spiritedwolf/fareedfauzi.github.io/_posts/2020-04-19-malicious-doc.md

 ---

 Hello world.
 This blog post is tend to show how macro attack works.
-We gonna create a malicious document that will be execute our mshta payload.
+We gonna create a malicious document that will execute our mshta payload.

 This blog post is for education and research purpose only.
 If you do something bad, do with your own risk.

 ## Create document file in Microsoft Word

-We will create a word file and save it as `.doc`.
+We will create a word file first and at the end of this tutorial save it as `.doc`.

 Maybe as an attacker, they will display a message to phishing user to click `enable editing` and `enable content` of the document like below picture.